we are ava and the bee

 Office Hours

 Also, make sure you give them ample time on a project.
-For most VA’s a turnaround of 24-48 hours is going to have a rush fee, since that means we have to stop all current projects to help you.
+For most VA’s a turnaround of 24-48 hours is going to have a rush fee, since that means they have to stop all current projects to help you.
 A rush fee will vary from assistant to assistant, so always keep this in mind when hiring someone.

 I also recommend answering promptly to requests and emails from your virtual assistant.
-While we know you also have office hours, if you have an urgent request, it is important to also respond to us promptly on that project, or it might not get done in time.
+While they know you also have office hours, if you have an urgent request, it is important to also respond to us promptly on that project, or it might not get done in time.

 Be clear what you need from your virtual assistant